Finding a Top Financial Advisor Firm in Edina, Minnesota

 SilverOak Wealth Management

 SilverOak Wealth Management is the next firm up, and it has the third-largest AUM on this list.
 The firm’s clients are mostly high-net-worth individuals, but it also works with non-high-net-worth individuals and businesses.
 The firm has a minimum opening account size of $250,000, though it may be willing to negotiate this requirement under certain circumstances.
-This is a fee-only firm.
+This is a fee-only firm, meaning its advisors do not earn third-party commissions.

 Most of the advisors at SilverOak have a certification to their name.
-In fact, there are five certified public accountants (CPAs), eight certified financial planners (CFPs), four personal financial specialists (PFSs), one certified investment management analyst (CIMA), one certified private wealth advisor (CPWA), one accredited estate planner (AEP), two accredited asset management specialists (AAMSs), one certified senior advisor (CSA) and two chartered financial analysts (CFAs).
+In fact, there are certifications like certified public accountant (CPA), certified financial planner (CFP), personal financial specialist (PFS), certified investment management analyst (CIMA) and more.

 SilverOak Wealth Management Background